Track orders using Geotags

 expectedLocation.latitude = 35.0476912

 This view gives your Ops teams a rich experience with geotags grouped and collapsed into the individual orders.
-Each row contains sufficient information about an order.
-On expanding the order, you can dive deeper into the metrics specific to each geotag that was part of the order.
-The filters provide the ability to slice information based on a timerange and the ops group.
+Each row contains all information about an order.
+The charts in the view provide counts and aggregates over the selected timerange to visualize fulfillment progress to help Ops teams ensure that work progressed as expected.
+The filters provide the ability to slice information based on a time range and the ops group.

 Webhooks